MAINE BLACK BEARS EDGE PAST UNION COLLEGE, 2-1

-Junior goaltender Candice Currier made 21 saves for the Black Bears
+Junior goaltender Candice Currier makes 21 saves for Black Bears

 ORONO, Maine -- Brianne Kilgour's (Hamilton, Ontario) goal with 6:15 remaining in the third period proved to be the game winner as the University of Maine women's ice hockey team skated to a 2-1 victory over Union on Saturday afternoon.
 The win pushes the Black Bears to 8-7-4 on the season while Union slips to 1-14-3.
 Dominique Goutsis (Coquitlam, British Columbia) tallied Maine's first goal.

 The Black Bears would outshot Union 22-16 through the first two periods but both goaltenders made great stops to keep the game scoreless heading into the third period of play.
 With just 13 seconds remaining in the second period, Maine goaltender Candice Currier (Goffstown, N.H.) made a fantastic save to keep the game tied.
 Emma Rambo was stationed right in front of the Maine net and fired a shot to Currier's left.
 Currier stood her ground and made the point blank save, flashing her glove out and catching the puck.

 Maine would take a 1-0 lead 6:47 into the third period when Goutsis tallied her third goal of the season.
 Kilgour chased down the puck deep in the right corner of the Union zone.
 Kilgour would send a pass into the slot where Goutsis was able to tap the puck into the back of the net.
 The goal would be reviewed but the video evidence proved the goal to be good.
 Jordan Colliton (Blackie, Alberta) also assisted on the goal for Maine.